angelo-casciani/conv_automata/README.md

 ## LLMs Requirements

-Please note that this software leverages open-source LLMs reported in the table:
+Please note that this software leverages the open-source LLMs reported in the table:

 | Model | HuggingFace Link |
 |-----------|-----------|